Letre2/webseite/content/blog/ovi/index.md

 ## **Design process**

-Our process was highly influneced by the Corona pandemic.
-From the idea to the method of working.
-The whole process was executet remote.
-There for we where useing tools like, Miro, Zoom, Figma, Cinema4D and After Effects.
+Our process was highly influenced by the corona pandemic: From the idea to the method of working.
+The whole design process was executed remotely.
+Therefore, we were using tools like Miro, Zoom, Figma, Cinema4D and After Effects.
-Unfortunetly cause of the lock-down in our region we weren't able to do some user test, but might do some in the future.
+Due to the (corona) lockdown in our region, user testing was impossible.
+However, we look forward to realizing it further down the line.

 <br>